TristanIsrael/NSParentalControl/Readme.md

 This product relies on 3 components:
 1 - a sysmodule that monitors the games usage and notifies when limit is reached.
 2 - an overlay that shows on demand information about the limits and permits setup of the limits.
-3 - an applet that shows an alert when the limit is about to be reached and when it is reached.

-The sysmodule and the overlay communicates thru a shared memory.
-The sysmodule notifies the overlay when time is reached.
+The sysmodule and the overlay share a common database file.

 ### Pre-requisistes

 - Atmosphere installed
 - Development computer with `devkitPro` and `devkitA64` (see below)
 - `libnx` (Switch homebrew SDK) installed via devkitPto
-- Homebrew menu installed on the Switch
+- Tesla menu installed on the Switch

 ### devkitPro and devkitA64 installation

+#### Linux Debian

 ```
 sudo apt install git make cmake build-essential